czgaotian/learning-languages/behaviorQuestion/index.md

 > Thanks to previous organization

-- (due to COVID-19)
-- The company's performance is poor with no more income, hence our company was decide to dissolve the department.
-- Unfortunately, They no longer have any further requirements for frontend work, only basic bug fixes
-- So, I was forced to leave the company.
+- Due to the impact of COVID-19, my company faced significant financial difficulties, which ultimately led to the dissolution of our department.
+- While this was a challenging situation, I saw it as an opportunity to reflect on my career goals, enhance my skills, and prepare for my next role in a global environment.

 ## about gap year

-- Last year, I exercised my English skill, and take the IELTS exam.
-- Learning some Deutsch.
-- preparing documents for visa application
-- Went to \*\*\* for a trip in the middle of the year.
+> skill enhancement and personal growth
+>
+> Preparation for global job market

+- After I planned to enter the global job market, I mainly worked on two aspects.

-- After that, I mainly focused on update my skill set, I learning new skills in Angular and Solidity.
+- During this time, I focused on improving my technical skills, particularly gaining deeper knowledge in [xxx].
-- Also built a blog system with next.js.
+- I developed a personal project - a blog system built with Next.js.
-- Development a bg emulator by typescript, running on browser.
+- These experiences have given me a stronger understanding of complex system design and implementation, making me more confident in **tackling** new challenges.

+- I used this time to research local technology trends, job requirements, and improve my English skills.

 ## What do you consider your strengths and weaknesses?